google/WebFundamentals/src/site/user-input/form-input.markdown

 submitting an invalid form.
 Visual cues should be used to indicate whether a form has been completed properly.

-<div><b>Remember:</b> Even with client-side input validation, it is always important to validate data on the server to ensure consistency and security in your data.
+<div class="notes"><b>Remember:</b> Even with client-side input validation, it is always important to validate data on the server to ensure consistency and security in your data.
 </div>

 ## Use these attributes to validate input

 ### The pattern attribute

-The pattern attribute specifies a [regular expression](http://en.wikipedia.org/wiki/Regular_expression) used to validate an input field.
-For example, to validate a US Zip code (5 digits, sometimes followed by a dash and an additional 4 digits), we would set the pattern like
+The `pattern` attribute specifies a [regular expression](http://en.wikipedia.org/wiki/Regular_expression) used to validate an input field.
+For example, to validate a US Zip code (5 digits, sometimes followed by a dash and an additional 4 digits), we would set the `pattern` like
 this:

     <input type="text" id="zip" name="zip" pattern="^\d{5,6}(?:[-\s]\d{4})?$" />